Tampa Bay outfielder Arozarena arrested in Mexico’s Yucatan

-MEXICO CITY (AP) - Tampa Bay outfielder Randy Arozarena has been arrested in Mexico’s Yucatan state for a situation involving allegations of domestic violence, just two weeks after he won the Babe Ruth award for the Most Valuable Player in postseason.
+MEXICO CITY (AP) - Tampa Bay outfielder Randy Arozarena has been arrested in Mexico’s Yucatan state for a situation involving an apparent custody dispute, just two weeks after he won the Babe Ruth award for the Most Valuable Player in the postseason.

 The Yucatan state prosecutors’ office confirmed Tuesday that Arozarena was detained “for problems relating to his ex-partner.”
+The office did not explain what those problems were, but video posted on social media suggested it may have involved a dispute over a child.

 He has not been formally charged yet.
 Mexican law allows a two-day period for prosecutors to decide whether to bring charges.
 Normally suspects are held in jail pending that decision.